 Bank Interleave: The item allows you to set how many banks of SDRAM support in your mainboard.
-Default is by SPD.

 The Choice: 2 Bank, 4 Bank, Disabled.

 Memory Hole: You can reserve this memory area for the use of ISA adaptor ROMs.
 The default is Disabled.